wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Linearity/Linear Mapping.md

 - **Additivity**: $$\LARGE T(\mathbf{u} + \mathbf{v}) = T(\mathbf{u}) + T(\mathbf{v})$$
 - **Homogeneity (Scalar Multiplication)**: $$\LARGE T(c \mathbf{u}) = c T(\mathbf{u})$$
 ### Vector Space
+A **vector space** is a set, whose elements are called **vectors**, with an operation of addition on the vectors and an operation called **scalar multiplication** allowing a vector to be multiplied by a number (or more generally by an element of a particular [field](https://en.wikipedia.org/wiki/Field_%28mathematics%29)).

 A **vector space** (also known as a linear space) is a fundamental structure in linear algebra and many other areas of mathematics.
 	It consists of a set of vectors, along with two operations: vector addition and scalar multiplication.